Old Forests Around Whistler

 - To prevent transport of invasive seeds and species into the rainforest, clean soil and debris from shoes, pant cuffs and vehicles before entering the ecosystem; and

-- When visiting the rainforest leave no trace!
+- When visiting the forest leave no trace!
 Walk on designated paths, leave no litter, and take only photographs and memories home with you!